Schools' Christmas Tree Decorating Competition 2018

 Last year's entries took the poem 'The Night Before Christmas' as their theme.
 Take a look at the winning entries for inspiration!

 Entries are welcome from all primary and secondary schools (or pupils aged 5-16) from the South East of England and London (Bedfordshire, Berkshire, Buckinghamshire, East Sussex, West Sussex, Essex, Hampshire, Hertfordshire, Kent, Greater London, City of London, Surrey and Middlesex).

 Schools must be also registered with the RHS Campaign for School Gardening.
 If you're not registered yet, click here.

-Additionally, this year there will be a People's Choice prize.
-The trees will be judged by our visitors and they will have the opportunity to vote for their favourite tree.
+This year there will be a People's Choice prize.
+Once the trees are in place, garden visitors will have the opportunity to vote for their favourite tree.
 The winner will be announced once the competition has finished and the votes have been counted.